larsmew/exome_analysis/README.md

 - Backup conda packages list
 - Archiving pipeline_version files and conda_packages files in pipeline_archive folder for later restoration of a specific pipeline version

+ToDo version 1:

+- Roll-back feature in case of errors

 Functionality planned for version 2:

 - Easy restore of a specific pipeline version into seperate folder and conda environment for a conflict free restore without touching the current setup.